 Zika virus complications

 You may be particularly interested in the Zika virus, as the maculopapular rash is often associated with this virus.
 The complications of the Zika virus can affect your baby, even if you had mild symptoms.
-The World Health Organization (WHO) has declared Zika a public health emergency because of the high incidence of microcephaly (underdeveloped head size) in babies born to women who had the rash in the first three months of their pregnancy.
+The (WHO) has declared Zika a public health emergency because of the high incidence of microcephaly (underdeveloped head size) in babies born to women who had the rash in the first three months of their pregnancy.

 It’s important to see your doctor if you’re pregnant and may have been exposed to Zika.
 Zika passes through mosquitoes or by having sex with someone who had the Zika virus.
-The WHO advises that pregnant women practice safe sex with condoms or abstain during the course of pregnancy.
+The WHO that pregnant women practice safe sex with condoms or abstain during the course of pregnancy.

 There is a wide range of causes for this type of rash and a wide range of outcomes.
 Allergic reactions and minor reactions to drugs generally clear up quickly.
 Most childhood viral and bacterial infections have a known and limited course.
 Once your doctor diagnoses the cause of the condition, they’ll be able to provide an outlook based on your case.